 There is no doubt that bingo has come a long way from 15th century Italy.
 In fact, arguably it has developed just as much again the last 60 years.
 However, it is precisely the ability to adapt bingo and make it relevant to numerous cultures and contexts that has ensured its longevity.

 It is a truly international game, with origins in Italy, development in France, mass adaptation in Britain and then huge success in America.
 The game has even managed to handle the recent coronavirus pandemic with few problems.
-There were reports of socially-distanced games taking place on streets as well as games taking place between friends online using platforms such as Zoom.
-This is of course in addition to the flourishing online bingo market that shows no signs of slowing down.

 Recent years have also seen people develop their own forms of the game.
 For instance, friends might construct their own cards before watching a film together.
 The cards contain things people expect to see in the film rather than numbers and it adds a new dimension to the fun of watching.